New Brighton, New Zealand: New Brighton Pier

 The 180 m long timber structure took three years to build and its opening was a significant achievement in promoting New Brighton as a health and recreational resort.
 Some commentators believe that this potential of New Brighton as a recreational and health resort similar to English New Brighton has not been realised, possibly because of its prevalent harsh winds, poor soils and the somewhat shabby image of the suburb.
 The pier stood until 1965 when it was demolished as the run down structure wasn't deemed safe by the City Council.

 A new 300 m long concrete pier was constructed and opened on 1 November 1997.
 In 1999, a library and cafe building was erected at the pier's base.
 The building received awards from New Zealand Institute of Architects.
 The pier was closed for earthquake repairs in 2016 and reopened again in May 2018.
-It has become one of the icons of Christchurch.